canonical/is-charms-contributing-guide/CONTRIBUTING.md

 know how to deal with arbitrary uncaught exceptions and the feedback to users is poor.

-All exceptions should be caught at the charm level and either dealt with, setting the appropriate juju statuses or action results.
-For events, errors that can be recovered from later on should set the charm to `MaintenanceStatus`, and errors that can not be recovered from should set it to `BlockedStatus`.
+All exceptions should be caught at the charm level either dealt with, or setting the appropriate juju statuses or action results.
+For events, errors that can be recovered from should set the charm to `MaintenanceStatus`, and errors that cannot be recovered from should set it to `BlockedStatus`.
 For actions, the `event.fail` method should be used to provide feedback to the user on the error encountered.

+The charm code should handle all known exceptions, with catching the `Exception` class reserved as a safe guard against unexpected exceptions.
+Actions should use `event.fail` method to feedback the error.
+For events, recoverable errors the charm status should be set to `MaintenanceStatus`, unrecoverable errors should set status to `BlockedStatus`.
+In the case of unexpected errors in events, the status should be set to `BlockedStatus`.

+Using `event.fail` to handle action failures allows for clearer feedback to user, and prevent uncaught exceptions set the status of normally functioning charm to `ErrorStatus`.
+Setting the status to `BlockedStatus` in case of unexpected errors prevents the charm from continue operating from an unknown state.

-The key takeaway is all exceptions should be caught by the charm.
+The key takeaway is the charm should catch all exceptions, and catching the `Exception` class is reserved as a safe guard.
+Unexpected exceptions in actions are handled with `event.fail`.
+For charm code, unexpected exceptions should set the status to `BlockedStatus`.

 ```Python
 class SampleCharm(CharmBase):